 Step 2: Allocate Assets Wisely

-- Aggressive Portfolio: 70% equities, 20% debt, 10% gold/others.
+- Aggressive portfolio with 70% equities, 20% debt, 10% gold/others.
+Perfect for young people with a strong taste in risk.

 - Moderate Portfolio: 50% equities, 40% debt, 10% gold/others.
+Ideal for people looking for harmony between stability and progress.

 Step 3: Monitor and Rebalance Regularly